70 Ophiuchi: Variability

 70 Ophiuchi is a variable star with a magnitude range for the two stars combined of 4.00 to 4.03.
 The type of variability is uncertain and it is not clear which of the two components causes the variations.
-It has been suspected of being either a BY Draconis variable or an RS Canum Venaticorum variable, and a period of 1.92396 days has been measured.
+It has been suspected of being either a BY Draconis variable or an RS Canum Venaticorum variable, although the latter would require a close-in companion which has not been detected.
+It is suspected that 70 Ophiuchi B is the variable star.
+A period of 1.92396 days has been measured.

 Binary star

 The primary star is a yellow-orange main sequence dwarf of spectral type K0, while the secondary is an orange dwarf of spectral type K4.
-The two stars orbit each other at an average distance of 23.2 AU.
+The two stars orbit each other at a semi-major axis of 23.2 AU.
 But since the orbit is highly elliptical (at e=0.499), the separation between the two varies from 11.4 to 34.8 AU, with one orbit taking 88.38 years to complete.